a-sync/arma3pregen/README.md

 Items starting with `@` are added to the preset as local mods.
 Only alphanumeric characters + `_` and the optional `*` prefix/suffix is allowed.

+## Limitations
+Both the client (web browser) and the server (web server) impose restrictions on the maximum supported length of a URL.
+A reasonable limit is approximately 2000 characters across various applications.
+This allows for approximately 150 mods in a single arma3pregen URL.
+If you need more then you should use collections to condense the list into a single workshop ID.

 ## Examples
  * FNF: [arma3pregen.devs.space/?FNF=1551644814,1551648858\*](https://arma3pregen.devs.space/?FNF=1551644814,1551648858*)
    * **FNF**